nielshojen/WorkSpaceOneImporter/README.md

  * cleanup code, confirm to Autopkg codestyle standards, added pre-commit

 ToDo:
- * maybe move to Autopkg repo recipe subfolder
+ * add to Autopkg repo recipe subfolder
  * cleanup code, consistent use of f-strings
- * document usage in wiki
+ * expand usage documentation in wiki
  * maybe establish separate demo repo
  * maybe remove request dependency by porting to cURL calls [as suggested by Nick McSpadden in MacAdmins Slack](https://macadmins.slack.com/archives/C056155B4/p1577123804089700) - possibly using using URLGetter and pass it to download_with_curl()